Home

 1992 - The Kindergruppe Schuhplattlers were reorganized for the children of members by Bob and Mary Ellen Kilp.

 1993 - With the German influence in the neighborhood declining the facility at Prince and Farnum Streets was sold and the Liederkranz moved to the clubhouse and grounds of the Mt.
 Joy Legion at 722 South Chiques Road in Salunga, PA.
-The first events, the Club Picnic and Oktoberfest, at this new location were held in respectively August and September.
-Official occupancy and ownership of the facility occured in November.
+The first events, the Club Picnic and Oktoberfest, at this new location were held respectively August and September.
+Official occupancy and ownership of the facility occurred November 3.

-1994 - The first Maifest at the new club was held in the spring, but the weather proved to be a little too cool so the following year it was moved to June and changed to a Sommerfest.
+1994 - The first Maifest at the new club was held in the spring, but the weather proved to be a little too cool so the following year it was moved to June and changed to our current Sommerfest event.

 1995 - The Liederkranz Constitution was changed opening the opportunity for full membership in all categories to women.

 1998 - With the ladies taking a more active part directly in the club as members, the Ladies Auxiliary was disbanded.
-Active Membership was expanded to include not only the members of the chours, but also the hobby chor and Schuhplattlers as well.
+Active Membership was expanded to include not only the members of the chorus, but also the Hobby Chor and Schuhplattlers as well.

-2001 - The Liederkranz hosts their first Kinderfest for the childrens' Schuhplattler groups from throughout the Mid-Atlantic states area.
+2001 - The Liederkranz hosts their first Kinderfest for the children's' Schuhplattler groups from throughout the Mid-Atlantic states.

-2005 - The Liederkranz celebrated it's 125th year Anniversary with a concert at McCaskey East High School auditorium in Lancaster.
+2005 - January 29 - The Club holds its first Eisfest event.
+After attending a similar event in 2004 in Vilshofen, Germany while visiting his cousin, Rudi Thau, Club member Steve Feilmeier and a small group of his friends (that included members Joe Eckenrode, Steve Jones, and Jim Seiple), gathered around a bonfire for wintertime gemütlichkeit at the Pavilion.
+The event expanded, and is now sponsored by and called the "Friends of Steve Feilmeier Eisfest" is held each year in January.
+Steve passed away in 2012 of pancreatic cancer.
+The Friends of Steve also use the event to remember others affected by cancer and to raise funds for cancer research. - June 12 (celebrating July 4 anniversary) - The Liederkranz celebrated it's 125th year Anniversary with a concert at McCaskey East High School auditorium in Lancaster.
 Although the actual anniversary day is July 4th the celebration was held on Sunday June 12th as the third day of Sommerfest weekend.
 All the club's organizations performed beautifully ...The Chorus, the Hobby Chor, the Alpenrose Schuhplattler Verein and their Kindergruppe and the Alleweil Jung German Folk Dancers.
-In addition visiting choruses from New Jersey, Philadelphia, Washington, DC and San Antonio, Texas all performed admirably.
+In addition, visiting choruses from New Jersey, Philadelphia, Washington, DC and San Antonio, Texas all performed admirably.
 The concert was followed by a picnic for all at the club's grounds and pavilion.